How to Buy Shares in Australia

 You are given a 10 or 11 digit Security Reference Number (SRN) that starts with an “I”.
 This represents your share holdings in that specific company.

 If you own shares in multiple listed companies, each share holding will be represented by a different SRN.
-To confirm your share holdings you must log into the applicable share registries website (e.g. Computershare, Link Market Services, etc.) using your personal details and SRN.
+To confirm your share holdings you must log into the applicable share registries' website (e.g. Computershare, Link Market Services, etc.) using your personal details and SRN.

 To sell your shares you must quote the SRN to your stockbroker so they can double check your holdings with the registry.

-In most cases it's strongly recommended to hold your shares on a HIN.
+Unless you know what you're doing, it's strongly recommended to hold your shares on a HIN.

 Found an old Share Holding Statement?

 You can determine exactly who holds your shares, the quantity and current market value in just a couple of minutes.